SzymonGos/brilliant_dogs_api/README.md

 # Introduction

 The Brilliant Dog API displays a gallery of dog images fetched from [Dog API](https://dog.ceo/dog-api/).
 The user will choose a dog image from the dropdown menu with the possibility to leave a comment under the image.
 The outcome of this project is to improve skills regarding connecting to online API.
+For the styling, Material-UI was selected as CSS Framework.

 ## Tasks List